NHSDigital/prescriptionsforpatients/README.md

 - `sam-build` -- Prepares the lambdas and SAM definiton file to be used in subsequent steps
 - `sam-run-local` -- Run the API and lambdas locally
-- `sam-sync` -- Sync the API and lambda to AWS
+- `sam-sync` -- Sync the API and lambda to AWS.
+This needs AWS_DEFAULT_PROFILE and stack_name environment variables set

 #### Clean and deep-clean targets

 The clean target clears up any files that have been generated by building or testing locally.
 The deep-clean target runs clean and also removes any node_modules and python libraries installed locally.

 #### Linting and testing